Sushi Hashimoto

 Book at least four to six weeks in advance for a realistic chance at your preferred service slot.
 The three-service-per-day structure (lunch at 12pm, early evening at 5pm, late sitting at 7:45pm) creates more total seats than a single-seating counter, but the Michelin star and sustained OAD rankings keep demand consistently ahead of supply.
 Tuesday and Wednesday closures tighten availability further across the week.

-At ¥¥¥¥, Sushi Hashimoto sits in Tokyo's top pricing bracket, and the credentials justify it: a Michelin star since 2024 and OAD rankings placing it in Japan's top 110 restaurants across three consecutive years.
+At ¥¥¥¥, Sushi Hashimoto sits in Tokyo's top pricing bracket, the credentials justify it: a Michelin star since 2024 and OAD rankings placing it in Japan's top 110 restaurants across three consecutive years.
 The value case is strongest if you want Edo-style sushi with a distinct point of view — the wide-cut fish technique and straw-smoked preparations are not standard omakase fare.
 If you are primarily seeking volume or variety over individuality of style, a broader kaiseki format elsewhere may give better return.

-The counter format limits group size, and the venue is better suited to pairs or small parties of three to four than to larger gatherings.
+The counter format limits group size, the venue is better suited to pairs or small parties of three to four than to larger gatherings.
 There is no evidence in available records of a private dining room.
 Groups wanting a shared high-end Tokyo experience with more flexible seating should consider RyuGin or L'Effervescence, where room configurations are more adaptable.